strene/the-virtual-element-method/README.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
-This MATLAB MATLAB code has been developed as part of my master's thesis at the Norwegian University of Science and Technology during the spring term of 2016.
+This MATLAB code has been developed as part of my master's thesis at the Norwegian University of Science and Technology during the spring term of 2016.